MisterAaronWong/Credit_Risk_Analysis/README.md

 ![easy](Resources/easy.png)

 ## Summary
 In regards to balanced accuracy, this metric is measured between 0 and 1.
-The model with the an accuracy score closest to 1 would be considered the best machine learning model for this metric.
+The model with an accuracy score closest to 1 would be considered the best machine learning model for this metric.
 In this case, the Easy Ensemble AdaBoost Classifier held the highest balanced accuracy score at nearly 0.93.
 No other models came close to this accuracy score.
 The Combination (Over and Under) Sampling model held the lowest balanced accuracy score.

 The precision values for all models were similar.
 The precision scores for all models showed low scores for high-risk loans and high scores for low-risk loans.